klaviyo/php-klaviyo/README.md

 # php-klaviyo - RETIRED

-## Deprecation Notice
+# Deprecation Notice

-This SDK and its associated [composer package](https://packagist.org/packages/klaviyo/php-sdk) is set to be deprecated on 2023-04-01 and will not receive further updates.
-To continue receiving API and SDK improvements, please follow the instructions below to migrate to the new Klaviyo PHP SDK, which you can find on [Github](https://github.com/klaviyo/klaviyo-php-sdk) or [Packagist](https://packagist.org/packages/klaviyo/sdk).
+This SDK and its associated pip package are set to be deprecated on April 1st 2023 and will not receive further updates.

+We recommend migrating over to our [newest SDK](https://github.com/klaviyo/klaviyo-api-php).

+You can read more about our SDK release history and support [here](https://developers.klaviyo.com/en/docs/sdk_overview)

+For a comparison between our old and new APIs, check out [this guide](https://developers.klaviyo.com/en/docs/apis_comparison_chart).

 ## Migration Instructions